rapid7/insightconnect-plugins/trendmicro_apex/help.md

 #### Get Agent Status

-This action retrieves a list of all Security Agents with the Endpoint Sensor feature enabled.
+This action returns details for a specified agent.

 ##### Input